lgatto/lgatto.github.io/_drafts/2015-09-24-programming-with-pen-and-paper.md

 overwhelming for a newcomer.
-When trying to learn Scratch programming using this [book](https://www.nostarch.com/scratch), my son was focusing on the final product, a computer game he could play with (and imagining one as sophisticated as the ones plays with on the DS of tablet), rather than the process of creating it.
+When trying to learn Scratch programming using this [book](https://www.nostarch.com/scratch), my son was focusing on the final product, a computer game he could play with (and imagining one as sophisticated as the ones plays with on the DS or tablet), rather than the process of creating it.
 In other words, the computer was more of a distraction rather than a tool to create, or think about how to create something.